jerrygerou/blockchain_project/README.md

 - **mining difficulty**: Measures how hard it would be to find the next block.
 (Proof of work difficulty is defined by leading zeros)
 - **nonce**: A nonce ("number only used once") is a number added to a hashed block that, when rehashed, meets the difficulty level restrictions.
 The nonce is the number that blockchain miners are solving for.
 - **51% Attack**: If a dishonest miner has more than at least 51% of the network's power, thus adding its own dirty block.
 But it's really difficult/expensive to do so.
+- **wallet**: As it relates to cryptocurrency, wallets store the balance of an individual with a private key (used to generate signatures) and public key (used to verify signatures and the public address).
+- **transactions**: Includes input (timestamp, balance, signature, public key), output (amount, address), another output (amount, address sent to SELF with resulting balance after transaction)
+- **digital signatures**: Based on private and public keys.
+Private key uses hash values to create new signature, which can be checked against public key.